-- The floppy disk drive cable has seven twisted wires. - A red mark on a wire typically designates the location of pin 1. - A single floppy disk drive ribbon cable has 34 wires and two connectors to provide for two floppy disk drives.
-The connector with the twisted wires always connects to drive A, and the connector without the twisted wires always connects to drive B. - An IDE hard disk drive requires a data ribbon cable with 40 wires, and a SCSI hard disk drive requires a SCSI ribbon cable with 50 wires.
+- · The floppy disk drive cable has seven twisted wires. - A red mark on a wire typically designates the location of pin 1. - A single floppy disk drive ribbon cable has 34 wires and two connectors to provide for two floppy disk drives.
+The connector with twisted wires always connects to drive A, and the connector that does not have twisted wires always connects to drive B. - An IDE hard disk drive requires a data ribbon cable with 40 wires, and a SCSI hard disk drive requires a SCSI ribbon cable with 50 wires.
 A wide SCSI hard disk drive requires a SCSI ribbon cable with 68 wires. - A single IDE hard disk drive cable has two connectors to provide for two drives.
-To designate an IDE disk drive as C, you would normally set the drive select jumper on the drive to DS1 (or Master).
-To designate an IDE disk drive as D, you would normally set the drive select jumper on the drive to DS2 (or Slave).
+To select an IDE disk drive as C, you would normally set the drive select jumper on the drive to DS1 (or Master).
+To select an IDE disk drive as D, you would normally set the drive select jumper on the drive to DS2 (or Slave).
 Consult the documentation that came with your disk drive for details on actual jumper locations and settings. - A single SCSI ribbon cable typically has three connectors to provide for two hard disk drives and the SCSI adapter.
-(Note: Most SCSI hard drives are single-ended SCSI devices.)
-The SCSI ID is determined either by jumpers or by a switch on the SCSI device.
+(Note: most SCSI hard drives are single-ended SCSI devices.)
+The SCSI ID is determined by jumpers or a switch on the SCSI device.
 The last internal (and external) SCSI device cabled to the SCSI adapter must be terminated.

-Table 2-19 Parallel Port Connector J19
+Table 2-21 Parallel Port Pin Definitions for Connector J19